The Primary Source Of Information For Osha Standards Is

 Document Your Research Process

-When you cite standards in your safety programs, keep records of your research process.
-Practically speaking, note the date you accessed the information and include direct links or citations.
+If you're cite standards in your safety programs, keep records of your research process.
+Here's the thing — note the date you accessed the information and include direct links or citations.
 This documentation becomes crucial during audits or legal proceedings, proving that you're referencing current, authoritative sources.

 The difference between compliance and catastrophe often comes down to one simple principle: verify your sources.
-Consider this: in workplace safety, there's no room for outdated information or secondhand interpretations.
+In workplace safety, there's no room for outdated information or secondhand interpretations.
 The primary source isn't just recommended—it's essential.

 By committing to official OSHA standards and teaching your entire team to do the same, you're not just avoiding fines and citations.
-You're building a culture of safety that starts with accuracy and ends with protection.
+Practically speaking, you're building a culture of safety that starts with accuracy and ends with protection.
 Every employee deserves a workplace where the rules are clear, current, and correctly understood.

 The investment in proper source verification pays dividends in safety, compliance, and peace of mind.
 When lives depend on getting it right, there's no better strategy than going directly to the source.